iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part3.md

      OPC-UA (/MQTT) for export to any factory SCADA (/IoT) platform.
    </figcaption>

-   When an alarm is triggered, the anomaly score continues to provide insights into the stability of the anomaly.
-It brings an estimate of how rapidly the machine is deviating from its operational baseline.
-It provides useful data in how fast an intervention must be planned.
+   When the alarm is triggered, the anomaly score continues to provide insights into the stability of the anomaly: we can now see of how rapidly the machine is deviating from its operational baseline.
+It provides useful data for how fast an intervention must be planned.

    ---

 ### Conclusion

-   Wireless vibration sensors combined with machine learning provide a powerful solution for the day-to-day anomaly detection in industrial screens.
-By continuously monitoring machine behavior and processing data through deep-learning ML models, emerging random faults can be detected before they become catastrophic, by leveraging the strength of big data to balance the reduced sensitivity/bandwidth compared to piezo sensor technology.
+   Wireless vibration sensors combined with machine learning provide a powerful solution for day-to-day anomaly detection in industrial screens.
+By continuously monitoring machine behavior and processing data through deep-learning ML models, emerging random faults can be detected before they become catastrophic.
+Leveraging the strength of big data tips the scale in favor of MEMS technology, even with some reduced sensitivity/bandwidth compared to piezo sensors.

    This predictive approach minimizes unplanned downtime, and allows to align repairs with the scheduled maintenance.
 The ability to automatically